 Spirituality & Intuition Through Imagination: The Neuroscience of Inner Guidance

-While most people grow up to dismiss this as mere fantasy, some—including psychics, mediums, and artists—retain the ability to remain in contact with this inner field by softening the logical “gatekeeper.”
+While most people grow up to dismiss this as mere fantasy, some—including psychics, mediums, and artists—retain the ability to remain in contact with this inner field by softening the logical “gatekeeper” (often associated with prefrontal networks).
 The information they experience may feel as though it originates from the “outside.”
-Yet their attention remains turned inward, and what arrives takes shape as symbols and sceneries – unfolding in imaginal form.
+Yet their attention remains turned inward, and what arrives takes shape as symbols and inner sceneries—unfolding in imaginal form.

-• The Head Start of the Unconscious: Back in the 1980s, researcher Benjamin Libet (1983) showed that the brain sends a signal to move several hundred milliseconds before the person is even aware they have made a decision.
-This proves that the “machinery” has already done the heavy lifting before our conscious “I” receives the result.
+• The Head Start of the Unconscious: Back in the 1980s, researcher Benjamin Libet (1983) showed that the brain initiates measurable preparatory activity several hundred milliseconds before a person becomes consciously aware of deciding to move.
+This suggests that preparatory processes have already begun before our conscious “I” becomes aware of the decision.

 • The Prediction Engine: Research into the “Predictive Brain” (Friston, 2010) reveals that the brain is a prediction machine.
 It constantly anticipates what will happen next based on vast prior experience, “filling in the blanks” of perception largely behind the scenes.